KioKano/Vibe-Check/README.md

 ## Key Results <!--- do not change this line -->

-1. *Cleaned and normalized a datset of 11,960 songs before spliting the data into a training group and a testing group*
+1. Cleaned and normalized a datset of 11,960 songs before spliting the data into a training group and a testing group
-2. *Established the key features used in determining a song's mood, such as **energy**, **acousticness**, and **valence***
+2. Established the key features used in determining a song's mood, such as **energy**, **acousticness**, and **valence**
-3. *Identified four general clusters within the dataset:*
+3. Identified four general clusters within the dataset:
    - *Cluster 0: Calm*
    - *Cluster 1: Energetic*
    - *Cluster 2: Happy*
    - *Cluster 3: Sad*
-4. *Visualized the relationship between song features to reveal the mood*
+4. Visualized the relationship between song features to reveal the mood
-5. *Provided a groundwork for later work in a mood-based recommendation system and playlist generation*
+5. Provided a groundwork for later work in a mood-based recommendation system and playlist generation

 ## Methodologies <!--- do not change this line -->

-(UPDATE IN README.md)

-*Engineered a Python script to classify the songs into four general moods.
-Utilized pandas to load and group songs with similar features using pandas.*
+Engineered a Python script to classify the songs into four general moods.
+Utilized pandas to load and group songs with similar features using pandas.

 ## Data Sources <!--- do not change this line -->